Group Prenatal Course

 -

-Expressing milk- when, how, why
+Expressing milk - when, how, why

 -

-Bottle and formula feeding
+Formula and mixed feeding

 Session 5*: